Ideas and Sets for Formal vs. Casual Dining Rooms

 From space restraints to tight budgets, there are plenty of reasons why you might need to choose between casual or formal dining sets.
 However, with a little creativity, many people have room for both.
 The key is seeing empty corners in a new light.
 Different types of dining rooms in kitchen nooks and open floor plans make elegant soirees and laidback meals possible in homes as well as apartments.

 The Formal Dining Room

 People who host regular social functions, such as fundraisers or receptions, will get the most use from a formal dining room set.
 Made with beautiful china and fine cuisine in mind, these collections feature luxury elements like rich hardwood, marble tops and gold leaf details.
-These materials require care and attention to stay in peak condition.

 Traditionally, formal dining rooms are somewhat closed-off and separate from the rest of the house to create a quiet, dignified setting.
 If you have a classic dining area, its furnishings are the most common focal point, so this is the place to put a formal dining table and chairs.
 Some options include: